sger/flux/docs/proposals/0115_actor_concurrency_roadmap.md

   umbrella
 - 0065, 0066, and 0071 capture a better actor-first direction, but predate
   Aether's current `Rc`-everywhere reality
-- 0067 is partially obsolete because `Value::Gc` no longer exists after Aether GC elimination
+- 0067 is now superseded because it targeted the pre-Aether `Value::Gc` /
+  `GcHandle` runtime model, which no longer exists after GC elimination

 Today the codebase is in a different place: